DISHDevEx/iot/README.md

 3. terragrunt apply
 4. terragrunt output
 ## Destruction
-To destroy the resources in cloud environment, use the following Terragrunt CLI commands:
+To destroy the resources in cloud environment, use the following Terragrunt CLI command:
 1. terragrunt destroy
 # Terragrunt Template
 ## Introduction